Improving Acromegaly Awareness in Dentists

 The Pituitary Foundation's activities during the campaign

-We are running a social media awareness campaign.
+We ran a social media awareness campaign which reached over 60,000 people.
 Including publicising stories from patients who were diagnosed by their dentist.
-We will target organisations working in the field of dentistry, and publicise our campaign materials including awareness leaflet.
+We targeted organisations working in the field of dentistry, and publicised our campaign materials including awareness leaflet.
+Approximately 2700 copies of the leafelt were circulated.

-We are encouraging our members and volunteers to help spread awareness to their dentists.
-Our campaign will run throughout the summer 2018, finishing in September.
+We also encouraged our members and volunteers to help spread awareness to their dentists.

 Our campaign is aimed at dentists in the UK but if you are a patient or member of the public you can help us by helping spread awareness in the following ways: